oliverjam/real-world-fetch/README.md

 ### Challenge

 1. Edit your `.then()` to check the response's `ok` property
-1. If the response is not okay throw a new error with the `statusText` property of the response
+1. If the response is not okay throw a new error with the `status` property of the response
 1. Now does your `.catch()` run?

 <details>